 But you’re likely mortal.
 You don’t wear a cape and punch out villains for a living – you wear khakis and punch a keyboard.
 What works for the gifted few isn’t suited for you.

 In my experience, the first variable to manipulate to shock new shoulder growth is frequency.
 So if you’re currently hammering your shoulders like a good boy once a week, then double that to twice a week.

 However, the shoulders are still relatively delicate, so I wouldn’t shoulder press twice a week – only once a week at most, and only if you’re cleared to do it.

-Dean Somerset had some excellent variations to get you primed for shoulder pressing here – start at step one and move to the next variation after four workouts.
+Dean Somerset had some excellent variations to get you primed for shoulder pressing in Smart Overhead Pressing – start at step one and move to the next variation after four workouts.
 Performing these presses after chest work, when the shoulders are warm and full of blood, is another wise idea and is the hallmark of training economy.

 The other shoulder day is when you strap on your fanny pack and break out the old-school bodybuilding techniques.
 Perform lateral raises and rear delt raises for drop sets, strip-sets, or pair different lateral raise variations together into a superset or giant set like this one:

 |A4||Band Pull-Apart||* * *|